adam-25/DevSearch/README.md

 ## Instruction to Run Local Application

-Go to the Root Folder of the Project where ```manage.py``` and ```requirements.txt``` files are located.
+&emsp;  1.
+Go to the Root Folder of the Project where ```manage.py``` and ```requirements.txt``` files are located.<br/>
-<ul><li>Run following Commands to run your application locally.</li></ul>
+&emsp;  2.
+Run following Commands to run your application locally.
 ```
   pip install -r requirements.txt
   python manage.py makemigrations
   python manage.py migrate
   python manage.py runserver
 ```

-This will run your application on this URL: http://127.0.0.1:8000/
+**This will run your application on this URL: http://127.0.0.1:8000/**